Ozempic And Gas: Why Bloating Is a Common Side Effect

-Most digestive side effects improve within 4-8 weeks as the body adjusts to semaglutide
+Most digestive side effects improve within 4 to 8 weeks as the body adjusts to semaglutide.

-Dietary modifications and gradual dose titration can reduce gas and bloating severity
+Dietary modifications and gradual dose titration can reduce the severity of gas and bloating.

 Understanding why these digestive issues occur can help patients better manage symptoms while staying on their treatment plan.
 Doctronic's AI-powered consultations can help you navigate these side effects and optimize your Ozempic experience with personalized guidance available 24/7.